Urban, rural, forest, coast

 For Melbourne’s urban growth areas, the Victorian Planning Authority manages the development of Precinct Structure Plans (PSPs) which are master plans for local areas that usually cater for between 5,000 to 30,000 people, 2,000 to 10,000 jobs or a combination of both.
 PSPs provide more specific detail regarding how existing important features of local communities such as roads, shopping centres, schools, parks, key transport connections and areas for housing and employment may evolve or transform over time and become better integrated.

-The management of land, water and biodiversity in the Casey, Cardinia & Baw Baw area is principally overseen by its three councils, Melbourne Water, Parks Victoria, the Department of Environment, Land, Water and Planning and EPA Victoria along with landholders and other authorities, organisations and community groups.
+The management of land, water and biodiversity in the Casey, Cardinia & Baw Baw area is principally overseen by its three councils, Melbourne Water, Parks Victoria, the Department of Energy, Environment and Climate Action and EPA Victoria along with landholders and other authorities, organisations and community groups.
 The area’s most significant strategies and plans include the:

 - City of Casey Biodiversity Strategy 2018